-Our joints are made up of cartilage and these articular cartilage (when found in joints) functions as a low friction and wear resistant tissue where 60% is made from water.
-When the water content of cartilage decreases, it ends up losing its above mentioned qualities.
+Our joints are made up of cartilage and this articular cartilage (when found in joints) functions as a low friction and wear resistant tissue where 60% is made from water.
+When the water content of cartilage decreases, it ends up losing its above-mentioned qualities.
 You can just picture how easy is for two wet sponges to move against one another than for two dry, stiff sponges.

 Drinking more water may not cure your joint pain, but it can help to improve the health of your joints.
 According to “The Food and Nutrition Board”, it is recommended that women drink 91 ounces of water daily and men, 125 ounces on average.

 Drinking water can stimulate our production of synovial fluid (in charge of lubricating the cartilage), reduce inflammation around the joint and encourage the growth of new cells in the cartilage tissues.
 Proper water intake can also support our circulation and immune system, enabling it to promote a faster recovery.